2025–26 La Liga: Promotion and relegation (pre-season)

-On 25 May 2025, Levante became the first side to mathematically be promoted, assured of a return to the top flight after a three-year absence following a 3–2 victory against Burgos.
+On 25 May 2025, Levante became the first side to be promoted, returning after a three-year absence following a 3–2 victory against Burgos.
 Elche became the second team to be promoted on the last day after defeating Deportivo La Coruña 4–0, returning after a two-year absence.
 The final team promoted was Oviedo after overcoming Mirandés 3–2 on aggregate in the promotion play-off final on 21 June to return to the top division after a twenty four-year absence.